-Taubman Centers, Inc. On December 5, 2002, Simon Property commenced litigation in the United States District Court for the Eastern District of Michigan (the "Court") against Taubman Centers, its Board of Directors and certain members of the Taubman family.
-In that action, Simon Property broadly alleges that the Board of Directors has breached, and continues to breach, its fiduciary duties by failing to consider Simon Property's offer on the merits, and that the Taubman family should be prevented from voting its Series B Preferred Stock which Simon Property contends was wrongfully obtained by the Taubman family without a shareholder vote and in violation of Michigan law.
-Simon Property filed a first amended complaint and a second amended complaint on December 30, 2002 and February 5, 2003, respectively.
-The initial complaint and each amended complaint has been filed with the Commission as an exhibit to Simon Property's Tender Offer Statement on Schedule TO.
-On January 22, 2003, the Court issued an opinion and order denying in part, and granting in part, Taubman Centers' and the other defendants' motion to dismiss Count I of Simon Property's complaint, as amended.
-The Court held that while the issuance in 1998 of the Series B Preferred Stock by Taubman Centers to the Taubman family did not violate Michigan law, the Taubman family's purported blocking position in Taubman Centers may be challenged by Simon Property.
-Simon Property has filed a motion for preliminary injunction and the Court held a hearing on our motion on March 21, 2003.
-At that hearing, Simon Property argued that, among other things, the Taubman family's "group" voting power was obtained in violation of Michigan law, that the Taubman family's Series B Preferred Stock was improperly acquired in breach of fiduciary duties owed to Taubman Centers' public shareholders and that the Taubman Centers' Board of Directors has breached, and is continuing to breach, its fiduciary duties to the Taubman Centers' public shareholders.
+Taubman Centers, Inc. On December 5, 2002, we commenced litigation in the United States District Court for the Eastern District of Michigan (the "Court") against Taubman Centers, its Board of Directors and certain members of the Taubman family.
+In that action, we broadly allege that the Board of Directors has breached, and continues to breach, its fiduciary duties by failing to consider our offer on the merits, and that the Taubman family should be prevented from voting its Series B Preferred Stock which we contend was wrongfully obtained by the Taubman family without a shareholder vote and in violation of Michigan law.
+We filed a first amended complaint and a second amended complaint on December 30, 2002 and February 5, 2003, respectively.
+The initial complaint and each amended complaint has been filed with the Commission as an exhibit to our Tender Offer Statement on Schedule TO.
+On January 22, 2003, the Court issued an opinion and order denying in part, and granting in part, Taubman Centers' and the other defendants' motion to dismiss Count I of our complaint, as amended.
+The Court held that while the issuance in 1998 of the Series B Preferred Stock by Taubman Centers to the Taubman family did not violate Michigan law, the Taubman family's purported blocking position in Taubman Centers may be challenged by us.
+We have filed a motion for preliminary injunction and the Court held a hearing on our motion on March 21, 2003.
+At that hearing, we argued that, among other things, the Taubman family's "group" voting power was obtained in violation of Michigan law, that the Taubman family's Series B Preferred Stock was improperly acquired in breach of fiduciary duties owed to Taubman Centers' public shareholders and that the Taubman Centers' Board of Directors has breached, and is continuing to breach, its fiduciary duties to the Taubman Centers' public shareholders.
 In an Amended Opinion and Order dated May 8, 2003, the Court confirmed its ruling of May 1, 2003 that the Taubman family and certain third parties may not vote their 33.6% controlling block of shares in Taubman Centers unless a majority of disinterested shareholders approve voting rights for those shares.
 The Court held that the formation of a group in November 2002 by the Taubman family and those parties to vote the 33.6% controlling block of shares was a "control share acquisition" within the meaning of Chapter 7B of the Michigan Business Corporation Act and, therefore, none of the shares comprising the 33.6% block, including the Series B Preferred Stock held by the Taubman family, can be voted unless and until voting rights for those shares have been approved by Taubman Centers' disinterested shareholders.
-The Court also held that the Taubman Centers board breached its fiduciary duties by enacting a bylaw amendment in December 2002, which makes it more difficult for shareholders to call a special meeting to remove impediments to the joint tender offer of Simon Property Acquisitions, Inc., Simon Property's wholly-owned subsidiary, and Westfield America, Inc. The Court, however, did not reach the merits of Simon Property's claims for breach of fiduciary duty concerning the 1998 issuance of Series B Preferred Stock to the Taubman family, and dismissed those claims on procedural grounds.
+The Court also held that the Taubman Centers board breached its fiduciary duties by enacting a! bylaw amendment in December 2002, which makes it more difficult for shareholders to call a special meeting to remove impediments to the joint tender offer of Simon Property Acquisitions, Inc., our wholly-owned subsidiary, and Westfield America, Inc. The Court, however, did not reach the merits of our claims for breach of fiduciary duty concerning the 1998 issuance of Series B Preferred Stock to the Taubman family, and dismissed those claims on procedural grounds.
 On May 9, 2003, Taubman Centers filed a notice of appeal and a motion to suspend the injunction.